EchoEllet/Controlify/README.md

 > By "dummy port" we mean that we did not focus on code quality or work polish at all.
 > That said, the port was not entirely straightforward and still required testing, effort and time.
+>
+> **Note:** Unlike the official Controlify mod,
+> this backport does **not** support on-screen Controlify data-driven button guides,
+> as it is an unofficial backport of an older Controlify version.

 ## 📦 **Required Dependencies**